This tutorial will show you how to use the free NHGIS service to obtain demographic data that you can use in GIS analysis and mapping.

 The ability to easily perform joins in GIS software is one of the advantages of using NHGIS, and it's a big one.

 First take a look at the table you downloaded.
 Along with the .CSV file containing the data itself, you received a codebook (.TXT file) in the same directory.
-Unfortunately, the columns in the data table you just downloaded are often not self-explanitory: for this project, there is no clearly labeled "% Black or African American" column.
+Unfortunately, the columns in the data table you just downloaded are often not self-explanatory: for this project, there is no clearly labeled "% Black or African American" column.
 This codebook is a necessary part of understanding your data.
 Open it and take a look.

 You can quickly glance at the Context Fields.
 What we're mostly interested in is the part of the document starting with "Breakdown."

 Our variable of interest, "Black or African American alone," is associated with the column heading H7X003.
 Because we want to map the Black population as a percentage of the total population in a Census Tract, we should also know that H7X001 is the column for the total population in a tract.
-Take the time to note all of the columns that you will want to use.

 Keep both the boundary file and data table you downloaded somewhere on your computer where you'll be able to find it later.
 Your downloads folder or desktop are good options.

-It's time to open ArcMap.
+It's time to open ArcGIS Pro.
 Note that what we'll be doing can be done in pretty much any GIS software, such as the free QGIS.